jsalexan/react-portfolio/README.md

   ## Description
-  This is a React portfolio application that features my web development projects from my time in UW Web Development Bootcamp.
+  This is a React portfolio application that features my web development projects to date.
+I will continually update.
   <br>

   For my application, I used the following technologies: React, Bootstrap, NodeJS, CSS, JavaScript, HTML, JSON, GitHub Pages, and Git.
   <br><br>
-  I largely based the design for the site off the original portfolio we created early in the course.
+  I largely based the design for the site off the original portfolio I created early in my bootcamp.
 But working with React really made the site come to life.
 I struggled a bit with some of the new processes, but all in all it was pretty straightforward.
 I can see why so many people love React.
   <br><br>
   There is so much I'd like to do in the future.
 I plan on updating the theme of the site.
-I also plan to redo the resume section, once my new resume is ready.
-And I'd like to do more to make the app mobile friendly.
-It is mostly responsive, but I'd like the overlays in the Portfolio section to be static in mobile and that hasn't happened yet.
+I also plan to redo the resume section, creating custom stack icons.
   <br><br>

 ## Table of Contents